openhab/openhab-addons/addons/binding/org.openhab.binding.neeo/README.md

 ### NEEO Device

 The NEEO Device is dynamically generated from the Brain.
-Each Device will have a single group (Macros) and that group will contain one or more channels defined by the Macro key (as defined by the NEEO Brain).
+Each Device will have a single group (Macros) and that group will contain one or more channels defined by the Macro key (as defined by the NEEO Brain):

 | Channel Type ID    | Read/Write | Item Type    | Description                                                                              |
 |--------------------|------------|--------------|----------------------------------------------------------------------------------------- |